Lima Memorial Health System Logo

 Is my child taking asthma medicines the right way?

-• What medicines should my child take every day (called controller drugs)?
+• What medicines should my child take every day (called control medicines)?
 What should I do if my child misses a day?

-• Which medicines should my child take when they are short of breath (called rescue drugs)?
-Is it OK to use these rescue drugs every day?
+• Which medicines should my child take when they are short of breath (called rescue medicines)?
+Is it OK to use these rescue medicines every day?

 • What are the side effects of these medicines?
-For what side effects should I call the doctor?
+For what side effects should I call my child's provider?

 • How will I know when the inhalers are getting empty?
 Is my child using the inhaler the right way?
 Should my child be using a spacer?

-What are some signs that my child's asthma is getting worse and that I need to call the doctor?
+What are some signs that my child's asthma is getting worse and that I need to contact the provider?
 What should I do when my child feels short of breath?

 What shots or vaccinations does my child need?